Home

 Cloud Computing

-Cloud computing gives AI machines the ability to live for ever.
-It is always online, because it is in the Cloud.
+Cloud computing gives AI machines the ability to exist indefinitely.
+They are always online, because they reside in the cloud.

 Big Data Analytics

-Big data analytics is used to extract useful information from data.
-The information may or may not be easily comprehended by humans.
+Big data analytics is used to extract useful information from data—information that may or may not be easily understood by humans.

 Quantum Computers